ssilver51/GABF/README.md

 <p align="center"><img src="images/city_medals.png" width=800></p>
 <br>
 <br>
-First thing I notice is that California doesn't have nearly the same represention when we break down winners by city.
+First thing I notice is that California doesn't have nearly the same representation when we break down winners by city.
 Why would this be the case?
 Perhaps because California's population is spread out over a larger area, they have fewer cities with high concentrations of winners.
 Even still, I'd expect to see more than one city in CA on this list!
 <br>
 <br>
 A second interesting fact about this data, four out of the top fifteen winning cities are in Colorado!
 That is surprising, as I'd certainly expect cities like Golden to be less represented than a huge city like Boston.
 Perhaps this is simply due to the fact that the competition is held in CO, so CO breweries are more likely to enter.
 Even though GABF is the largest beer festival/competition in the country, it makes sense that tiny breweries in the state of MA are less likely to enter than similarly-sized breweries in the home-state of the competition.